Campuses of the University of Nottingham: Portland Building

 The plans for the building were drawn up in 1948 but post war restrictions on capital expenditure delayed the start of construction work until March 1953.
 It was opened by David Maxwell Fyfe, 1st Earl of Kilmuir, Lord Chancellor, on 26 October 1956.

-It houses the University of Nottingham Students' Union, Impact magazine, URN and NSTV.
+It houses the University of Nottingham Students' Union, Impact magazine, University Radio Nottingham and Nottingham Student Television.